 Store is created in render function with preloaded state applied.
 Root reducer also shouldn’t be cached so a new version is used every time.
 If you use connect from react-redux you need to wrap the application in Provider and pass a store in props.
 Finally, we have to make state globally available, so it can be picked up by store created on the client side.

-It’s a lot of steps and it’s not trivial to put it together!
+It is a lot of steps and it is not trivial to put it together!
 That said, it pays off, with interest.
 Entire code is available on GitHub: react-boilerplate-lite#not-so-lite.

-If you don’t mind giving away the fun of setting it up and/or you are intimidated by complexity you can consider using next.js.
-You will the pay price of being coupled with the framework, but credit should be given where it’s due.
+If you do not mind giving away the fun of setting it up and/or you are intimidated by complexity you can consider using next.js.
+You will the pay price of being coupled with the framework, but credit should be given where it is due.
 Guys from ZEIT are doing great work in Open Source!